-Environments.
+• Environments.

-Environments are optional for non-transactional applications, but they are required for transactional applications.
+Environments are optional for non-transactional applications that use the base API, but they are required for transactional applications.
+(Of course, applications that use the DPL always require the DPL.)

 Environment usage is described in detail in Transaction Basics (page 15).